BelievenStephen/HardwareStockAssistant/PROJECT_README.md

 - **Controller Changes**
   - Updated `AddInhousePartController.java` and `AddOutsourcedPartController.java` to validate inventory against min/max constraints before saving (Lines 40-54 in AddInhousePartController.java; Lines 41-52 in AddOutsourcedPartController.java).
 These changes collectively ensure that inventory levels for parts are tracked within specified minimum and maximum limits, improving the inventory management capabilities of our application.

+## Step H: Validations for between, maximum and minimum fields.
+- **Prompt**: Add validation for between or at the maximum and minimum fields.
+### Summary of Changes
+Implemented functionality to display error messages for
+### Detailed Changes
+- **Part.java**
+  - Added validation for low inventory when adding or updating the parts (Lines 54-56, 98-100).
+  - Added validation for low inventory when adding or updating the products (Lines 112-116).
+  - Added validation if inventory is greater than maximum when adding or updating the parts (Lines 57-59, 101-103).